Explanation of Course Numbers

 COMM 6100.
 Communication Theory.
 3 Credits.

 An in-depth examination of theories of human communication, including those related to interpersonal, small group, intercultural, and media communication.
 Emphasis is placed on close examination of contemporary research literature in these areas.
-Restricted to Graduate students in Communication Management program.
+Restricted to students in the MA in communication management program.

 COMM 6110.
 Research Methods in Communication.
 3 Credits.

 Graduate-level study of communication-based quantitative and qualitative research methods.
 Restricted to Graduate students.